Compliance Management via Policy Enforcement

-Anchore Enterprise gives security and platform teams a consistent, scalable way to enforce software standards across repositories, SBOMs, and container images — from development through production.
+Anchore Enterprise gives security and platform teams a consistent, scalable way to enforce software standards across container images, SBOMs, and the apps that contain them — from development through production.

 It supports the full compliance lifecycle, from policy authoring to enforcement and audit, including:

-Mapping policies to artifacts to control which policies apply to which repositories, SBOMs, or images
+- Mapping policies to artifacts to control which policy applies to which images or SBOMs

-Managing exceptions and overrides to handle edge cases and reduce noise
+- Managing exceptions to handle edge cases and reduce noise

 Policies Turn Findings into Decisions